blbadger/blbadger.github.io/language-representations-inputs.md

 with $\eta$ decreasing linearly from $\eta$ to $\eta / 10$ as $n \to N$ which empirically results in the fastest optimization.
 The more information of the input that is retained at that layer, the smaller the value of $\vert \vert a_N - a \vert \vert$.

-This gradient descent method is not useful for language models without some modification, given that $\nabla_{a_n}$ is undefined for discrete inputs which for language models are typically integer tokens.
+This gradient descent method is not useful for language models without some modifications, given that $\nabla_{a_n}$ is undefined for discrete inputs which for language models are typically integer tokens.
 Instead we must perform gradient descent on some continuous quantity and then convert to and from tokens.

+There are two ways that we can perform gradient descent on tokenized inputs: the first is to first convert the tokens to a lower-dimensional (and continuous) embedding and then perform gradient descent on that embedding, and the other is to convert to the tokens into a $d$-dimensional vector space and modify the model to perform gradient descent such that this vector space is the input (thus the leaf node of the gradient backpropegation computational graph).
+We will take the first strategy for this section and only later revisit the second.

-For large language models such as GPT-2, this conversion process occurs using a word-token embedding, which is programmed as a fully connected layer without biases but is equivalent to a (full-rank) matrix multiplication of the input token vector $x$ and the embedding weight matrix $W$ to obtain the embedding vector $e$.
+For large language models such as GPT-2, the process of conversion between a discrete token and a continuous embedding occurs using a word-token embedding, which is programmed as a fully connected layer without biases but is equivalent to a (usually full-rank) matrix multiplication of the input token vector $x$ and the embedding weight matrix $W$ to obtain the embedding vector $e$.

 $$
 e = Wa